spicywebau/craft-neo/docs/upgrade-guides/neo-5.md

 # Upgrading to Neo 5

-In some cases, content can disappear from Neo blocks when upgrading to Craft 5, due to a field layout element mismatch issue that can occur for older block types.
+In some cases, content can disappear from Neo blocks when upgrading to Craft 5, due to a field layout element UUID mismatch issue that can occur for older block types.
 To avoid this issue, the general process you should follow when using the [official Craft 5 upgrade guide](https://craftcms.com/docs/5.x/upgrade.html) should be:

 - Ensure you are running a version of Neo that provides the `php craft neo/block-types/resave` command
     - If you have Neo 3, this is at least version 3.10.0